kabalin/moodle-dev-compose/README.md

 ## Features
 * Different virtual hostnames (or virtual paths) for each instance of Moodle.
 * Uses `moodlehq/moodle-php-apache` Moodle HQ maintained images.
-* Shared DB server for all Moodle instances.
+* Shared DB server for all Moodle instances with Phpmyadmin (or Adminer) web UI.
 * Mail server container with web UI.
 * Easy to extend, enable SSL, add other any other services (see [examples](#other-services)).